Subscribe

 3. Reducers

 Reducer transitions can seamlessly connect shorter flooring to tall flooring because it has a rounded effect.
 Reducers can have an even arc shape for minor height differences.
 These pieces may also have a flat top ramp shape that curves down toward the shorter flooring for more pronounced height differences.
-A reducer strip is different from a ramp in that it locks into place instead of bolting into the subfloor.
+A reducer strip differs from a ramp in that it locks into place instead of bolting into the subfloor.

 4. End Bar or Cap